Paws & Tales: Animated series

-Paws & Tales, the Animated Series are a series of animated videos; first two CGI episodes entitled "Seeing the Unseen" and "A Closer Look" were produced in 2004 and 2005, starring Cherami Leigh as Staci Clemmer.
+Paws & Tales, the Animated Series are a series of animated videos by Providential Pictures, a division of Cloud Ten Pictures; the first two CGI episodes entitled "Seeing the Unseen" and "A Closer Look" were produced in 2004 and 2005, starring Cherami Leigh as Staci Clemmer.
 From 2007 to 2008, 26 Flash Animated episodes were adapted from the radio shows and 10 episodes have been released on DVDs.
 In 2009 Paws & Tales, the Animated Series aired on the Miracle Channel and CTS TV.
 In 2010, Paws & Tales the Animated Series began airing on TBN and Smile of a Child.
 Animated episodes were produced by Cliff McDowell.